QED1224/Toontown-Resources/Guide.md

 ## How did the C.E.O. choose which attack to use? <a name="ceo-1"></a>

 ## How did the C.E.O. choose which toon to attack? <a name="ceo-2"></a>

+## How did the C.E.O. decide to continue moving or not? <a name="ceo-3"></a>

+If the C.E.O. was moving towards a toon on a table, and that particular toon hopped off the table, `random.random()` generated a number between 0.0 and 1.0.
+If `random.random()` was less than 0.5, the C.E.O. would stop moving towards that table and use his directed golf attack.
+Otherwise, the C.E.O. would run over that table and stop on top of it.

 # Fishing <a name="fishing"></a>
 [[back to top](#contents)]